TingtZHENG/VirMiner/README.md

 Requirments:
 install perl software and run in linux system or terminal apps, such as Terminal on macOS, and Command Prompt on Windows.

-Scripts/fqc.pl
+scripts/fqc.pl
-Run `perl fqc.pl -h `to see the parameters of this command line.
+Run `perl ./scripts/fqc.pl -h `to see the parameters of this command line.

 How to Run